third774/kevinkipp.com/src/content/blog/easier-to-reach-arrow-keys.md

 ![An image of a Macbook's arrow keys](../../assets/macbook-arrow-keys.jpg)

-After going on a journey of exploring various custom mechanical keyboards I became really accustomed to accessing my arrow keys on layer without needing to move my hands away from the home row position.
+After going on a journey of exploring various custom mechanical keyboards I became very accustomed to accessing my arrow keys on layer without needing to move my hands away from the home row position.
 This _really_ grew on me.
 So much so that it would drive me nuts needing to move my hand down to the arrow keys to use them.